 But perhaps the factor most important for the continued success of a company is its relationships with customers.
 Through positive word-of-mouth, those customers may be the champions needed to bring in new clients and provide an overall boon to the business.

 Many business owners, however, are uncertain how to maintain good customer relationships.
 The process is actually simple if the professional knows some proven techniques to employ.

-Take these seven steps to effectively strengthen your customer relationships:
+Take the following seven steps to effectively strengthen your customer relationships.